Blood Conservation and Management in Cardiac Surgery

 This study, which was stopped at Duke, shows that extreme hemodilution is detrimental, but I dare say that we all tend to have patients with native on CPB Hgb levels that are between 7-9 g/dL most of the time.
 Currently there are studies to narrow safe triggers in coronary disease.

 The silver bullet native Hct's for all comers from the literature for no adverse effects appears to be 22% on Pump and 24% out of the room into the ICU.
 Below these points the literature has shown increased morbidity and mortality.
-Transfusing allogeneic RBCs in general, but above these optimal native Hct levels, has also shown to increase morbidity and mortality and in the vast majority of cases are unnecessary.
-Lastly having a Hct that is too high immediately post-op is also not good as well.
+Transfusing allogeneic RBCs in general, but above these optimal native Hct levels, has also shown to too high immediately post-op is also not good as well.

 In your reading time, we have put these articles together to help try and paint what's going on in the world, and to try and keep us all together on the same page at the same time with regards to obtaining the best patient outcomes through solid blood management and optimal autologous whole blood protection and use while avoiding misuse and wastage.